Old Spierians: 1920s

 Old Speirians were now regular features of the newspaper sports pages.
 On 1 April 1922 they entered a Sevens tournament hosted by Kelvinside Academicals at Balgray, Glasgow.
 They were placed in the Junior section but managed to get through to the semi-finals where they were beaten by Glasgow Academicals.

 In 1927.
 M. Whiteford was selected for West Counties against South District on 5 November 1927.
 Counties won the match and Whiteford grabbed the last try.

 In 1928 another player was selected for an International trial match.
 G. Bray was selected for West Counties against North of Scotland in the Dunfermline-based match of 10 November 1928.

 1930s and 1940s

 The side was invited onto another Sevens tournament on 6 April 1935 in the Kilmarnock Sevens.
-Unfortunately the team was beaten in the first round.
+The team was beaten in the first round.

 The Second World War once again interrupted rugby.
 Again in 1946, after the war, Old Speirians were back playing Lenzie and other local teams.